Takashiidobe/notes/src/books/deep-work.md

 ### The principal of least resistance

 - Email is easier than not using email.
-- It makes you feel more productive, even when you\'re not.
+- It makes you feel more productive, even when you're not.
 - People tend to do easier things first.

 ### Internet Faith